 Most recently, I have become interested in the role of diasporas in shaping collective memories of/about their ‘home’ nations.
 Between 2020 and 2021, I was a co-organiser for a series of interdisciplinary conferences titled ‘Memories in Transit: Transnational memory and identity across modern regimes of displacement and dispersion‘, held with the Centre for the Study of Global Human Movement, University of Cambridge.
 These conferences explored memory practices that traverse and transcend national boundaries, including transnational and transgenerational identities of diasporas, exiles, detainees, and refugees.

-My publications have appeared in The British Journal of Sociology, Theory and Society, Journal of Classical Sociology, American Journal of Cultural Sociology, and International Journal of Politics, Culture, and Society.
+My publications have appeared in The British Journal of Sociology, Theory and Society, Memory Studies, Journal of Classical Sociology, American Journal of Cultural Sociology, and International Journal of Politics, Culture, and Society.